 Last week the White House released President Trump’s first proposed budget.
 Like all Presidential budget proposals, it is written in wonkese, rather than English.

 We read it, and we figured out what it means for federal technology and the implementation of the DATA Act, so you don’t have to.

 - President Trump’s Fiscal Year 2018 budget request requests $95,688,000,000 for IT spending.
 Of that money, $53,168,000,000 is for 4,087 civilian-agency IT projects.
 The rest is military.

 - The budget recognizes that the DATA Act is an important part of the IT management picture.
 By standardizing spending data, the DATA Act makes managing IT spending easier.

-- More money for the Office of the Federal Chief Information Officer and stable support for the U.S. Digital Service!
-The budget seeks $39 million for the Information Technology Oversight Reform (ITOR) fund, which supports those White House offices – a $4 million increase.
+- The Office of the Federal Chief Information Officer and the U.S. Digital Service sees a decline in total funding authority.
+The budget seeks $25 million for the Information Technology Oversight Reform (ITOR) fund, which supports those White House offices – a $5 million decrease.

 - The Trump Administration wants to keep the White House Office of Science and Technology Policy’s funding at $6 million – the same as last year.